muiez/agentmind/README.md

 ## Why AgentMind?

-Every AI agent needs a conscience - memory to remember, beliefs to guide decisions, reflection to improve, and ethics to stay aligned.
+Every AI agent needs a conscience - memory to ground truths, beliefs to guide reasoning, reflection to improve, and ethics to stay aligned.
 Today, developers hack together vector DBs, prompt engineering, and custom storage.
-We make it simple.
+We make it simple to manage your agent's memory across tools and workflows.

 ```python
 from agentmind import Memory